stephaneVercouillieBMID/slate/source/jose.html.md

 Parameter | Required | Description
 :-------- | :--------| :-----
 **alg** | Required | This parameter identifies the cryptographic algorithm used to secure the JWS.
 This MUST be set to <i>"RS256"</i>.
 **kid** | Optionnal | It is a hint indicating which key was used to secure the JWS.
 The structure of the <i>"kid"</i> value is unspecified.
-In case there are multiple signing keys referenced in your JWK Set than it MUST be a case-sensitive string.
+In case there are multiple signing keys referenced in your JWK Set document than it MUST be a case-sensitive string.

 <ol>
   <li value="2">The JWS Header will then be encoded using UTF-8 and base64url to produce the string below.</li>